sindre-frisvold-git/redis-docs/docs/guide/server.md

 ### Using TLS

-To enable TLS/SSL, you need to provide a `tls.Config`.
+To enable TLS/SSL, you need to provide an empty `tls.Config`.
 If you're using private certs, you need to [specify](https://pkg.go.dev/crypto/tls#example-LoadX509KeyPair) them in the `tls.Config`.

 ```go
 rdb := redis.NewClient(&redis.Options{